Caco-2

 Caco-2 (from Cancer coli, "colon cancer") is an immortalized cell line of human colorectal adenocarcinoma cells.
 It is primarily used as a model of the intestinal epithelial barrier.
 In culture, Caco-2 cells spontaneously differentiate into a heterogeneous mixture of intestinal epithelial cells.
 It was developed in 1977 by Jorgen Fogh at the Sloan-Kettering Institute for Cancer Research.

 History

 The line was developed in 1977 by Jorgen Fogh at the Sloan-Kettering Institute for Cancer Research.
-The research application of Caco-2 cells was developed during the 1980s by Ismael Hidalgo, at the Borchardt laboratory, University of Kansas and Tom Rauband at the Upjohn Company.
+The research application of Caco-2 cells was developed during the 1980s by Alain Zweibaum group at INSERM, France as well as Ismael Hidalgo, at the Borchardt laboratory, University of Kansas and Tom Rauband at the Upjohn Company.
+The first publication of the discovery of the spontaneous enterocyte like differentiation was published by Alain Zweibaum group in 1983.

 Characteristics

 Although derived from a colon (large intestine) carcinoma, when cultured under specific conditions the cells become differentiated and polarized such that their phenotype, morphologically and functionally, resembles the enterocytes lining the small intestine.
-Polarized caco-2 cells express tight junctions, microvilli, and a number of enzymes and transporters that are characteristic of such enterocytes: peptidases, esterases, P-glycoprotein, uptake transporters for amino acids, bile acids, carboxylic acids, etc.
+Polarized Caco-2 cells express tight junctions, microvilli, and a number of enzymes and transporters that are characteristic of such enterocytes: peptidases, esterases, P-glycoprotein, uptake transporters for amino acids, bile acids, carboxylic acids, etc.